-PBS completed two open-hole falling head infiltration tests in TP-1 and TP-2 at depths of 4.5 and 4 feet bgs, respectively, within Phase 2 of the development.
-The infiltration tests were conducted in general accordance with the procedures in the Stormwater Management Manual for Eastern Washington.
-The test pits were excavated and filled with approximately 2.5 feet of water.
+PBS completed two open-hole, falling head infiltration tests in test pits TP-1 and TP-2 at depths of 9 and 8.5 feet bgs, respectively, within the development area.
+The infiltration tests were conducted in general accordance with the Stormwater Management Manual for Eastern Washington procedures.
+The hole was filled with water to achieve a minimum water level of 4 feet.
 After a period of saturation, the water level was then measured initially and at regular, timed intervals.
 Results of our field infiltration testing are presented in Table 1.

+Test Location

-Test Location Depth (feet bgs) Field Measured Infiltration Rate (in/hr) Soil Classification
+Depth (feet bgs)

+Field Measured Infiltration Rate (in/hr)
-TP-1 4.5 2 SILT with sand (ML)

-TP-2 4 1.5 SILT with sand (ML)
+Soil Classification

+TP-1

+9

+5.5

+GRAVEL with Silt (GP-GM)

+TP-2

+8.5

+4

+GRAVEL with Silt (GP-GM)